willedwards/primes-example/README.md

 Once a factor is found, then the processor "broadcasts" this so that the other processors stop.
 Only if all processors work through their assigned primes, then the candidate is prime.

+The found prime is then added to the set of existing primes, the processors are re-seeded and triggered to find the next prime.

+The two computing candidates that naturally fit are MapReduce, and ForkJoin.

-I will focus on this approach here.
+I will focus on the ForkJoin approach here.
+As a side note, Java 8 streams can also be employed to solve this, as they use parallelism under the covers.

 Speedup
 =======